Originally published in the Retirement Daily

 At 16, most teenagers are thinking about college.
 The Roth account does not impact student aid.
 It is a retirement account and retirement assets are excluded when calculating the expected family contribution.

-If you are part of America’s first generation in this country, this is a great way to start building generational wealth and to deepen your roots in the country.
-Bottom line— absolutely worth doing it for your teenagers.
+If you are part of America’s first generation in this country, this is a great way to start building generational wealth and deepen your roots in the country.
+It’s worth doing it for your teenagers.

 To continue being a part of the conversation on financial issues that affect our lives subscribe to Elgon’s blog posts by email here.